 - 9.1.
 This framework is designed to provide guidance on managing mental health transitions cases effectively to achieve the best outcomes for young people and their parents/carers.
 It does not replace single agency transition or working arrangements and instead seeks to build on and complement these by providing a multi-agency dimension. - 9.2.
-The guidance will be reviewed and updated (if needed) annually by the Performance and Workforce Sub-group of the Richmond and Wandsworth Safeguarding Adults Board.
+The guidance will be reviewed and updated when needed and at least every 3 years by the Performance and Workforce Sub-group of the Richmond and Wandsworth Safeguarding Adults Board.